2 Cookin Mamas

 1. Bake at 375°F for 11 minutes or until the outer edges just start to turn brown.

-• Have all ingredients at room temperature before making the cookies.
+• Have all ingredients at room temperature before starting.

-• Zest lemons before juicing for the easiest preparation.
+• Zest the lemons before juicing for easier preparation.

-• Use Meyer lemons if available.
-They are sweeter than regular lemons.
+• Use Meyer lemons if available for a slightly sweeter flavor.

-• Do not overbake the cookies.
-You want them to be soft and chewy.
+• Do not overbake the cookies so they stay soft and chewy.

 Iced Lemon Poppy Seed Cookies - Mix 1 cup of powdered sugar with 2 tablespoons of lemon juice.
 You may need to add more lemon juice until it is the right consistency for drizzling.
 Drizzle the icing over the cooled cookies.

-Lemon Poppy Seed Sandwich Cookies - Make lemon buttercream frosting by mixing ½ cup of room temperature butter with 2 tablespoons of lemon juice, 1 teaspoon of lemon zest, 2 ½ cups of powdered sugar, and a pinch of salt.
-Spread the frosting on the bottom half of the cookies and top them with the remaining cookies.
+Lemon Poppy Seed Sandwich Cookies - Make lemon buttercream frosting by mixing ½ cup room-temperature butter with 2 tablespoons lemon juice, 1 teaspoon lemon zest, 2 ½ cups powdered sugar, and a pinch of salt.
+Spread the frosting on the bottom of half the cookies then top them with the remaining cookies.

 After the cookies have cooled, place them in an airtight container and store them at room temperature for up to 5 days.